 Checking your settings and reconnecting to Sage

 Each channel will initially be inactive, with both the Download and Upload functions switched off.
-We recommend that you open up each channel and go through them to check the settings before turning on the Download and/or Upload options and activating the channels.
+We recommend that you open up each channel in turn (double-click a channel to open it.
+Make sure you always use the Save button to close a channel if you want to retain any changes) and go through them to check the settings before turning activating the channels.
 Please see the Channel Integration Guides section for detailed information on the settings specific to each channel.